 Putting together a useful first aid kit is an important part of preparation for a remote holiday.
-You will need your doctor's assistance in doing this.
+This is not something that your GP will be able to help you with - if you need advice from a medical professional about a first aid kit then you will need to contact a private travel clinic.
 The purpose of taking this medication is so that you have it and can take it if advised by another health professional.
 Self-diagnosis and self-treatment are generally not wise except where there is no alternative and things are very clear: even health professionals' judgement about their own health is often biased or inaccurate.

 Personal first aid kit for a remote trip

 The following lists a comprehensive first aid kit for two people travelling together to a remote environment.
 It is based on the advice given in 'Pocket First Aid and Wilderness Medicine', a book written by two well-established expedition doctors with experience of remote locations.

 The intention of such a kit is not that you bypass medical help and give yourself treatment when unwell.
 It is so that if you seek medical help from other travelling doctors and nurses, they can advise you what medicines you need to take and you will then be able to follow that advice.